 I am a former high school English teacher and lectured in Creative Writing at both Leeds and Glasgow universities.
-For the last fifteen years I have also worked extensively in schools, reading from my novels and running Creative Writing workshops.
+For the last twenty years I have also worked in schools, reading from my novels and running Creative Writing workshops.
 I don’t take attention spans for granted and try very hard to be as entertaining and stimulating for pupils as possible.

 Mainly, I work with senior school secondary pupils (4th-6th year), as my novels tend to be more popular with that age group.
 Don’t worry, I won’t read from Death of a Ladies’ Man.

 Increasingly, I’ve been asked to appear in primary schools (p.6-7) and can tailor readings from The Incredible Adam Spark easily to suit this age group.

 I also have experience of leading workshops in care units and schools for socially-excluded young people.

 In 2008-09, Inverclyde and North Ayrshire councils commissioned me to run projects over several weeks promoting literacy in primary schools.
 I facilitated the creation of graphic novels by children, to teach them storytelling, writing and planning skills.
 These projects have run successfully in both areas, involving the artists Keith Brumpton and Alison Thomas.

 I have appeared extensively in schools as a writer since the publication of my first novel, Boyracers, in 2001.